tsansom/tsansom.github.io/_posts/2018-03-15-clustering-austin.markdown

 There are many interesting insights that can be gleaned from the violin plots.
 Looking at the education index, the variability decreases rapidly moving from cluster 1 to cluster 6.
 This is almost exactly opposite to the variability in home values and to a lesser extent income.
 My interpretation of this is that some people with a higher education don't ever break through their income ceiling, but to reach the upper echelon of affluence, you almost certainly need to have some college education (which coincides with an education index of 5).
 The higher the education attained, the better.

+*The interactive map below shows the clustering for each neighborhood by year.
+Hover over each to see more information.*

+<figure>{% include clusters_by_year.html %}</figure>

 ## Cluster Movement Between Years

 Thus far this analysis has focused on neighborhood groups without regard to the year of the observation, but now I am going to transition into talking about specific neighborhoods and how they change over time.
 Specifically, I'll be investigating the neighborhoods that move rapidly between clusters from year to year.
 To facilitate this, I first need to aggregate the different years for each neighborhood (which, up until now, have been treated as distinct observations), and create a list of the cluster group that the neighborhood was in for each year.
 This is quite simple.